 The goal of cyber hygiene is to keep sensitive data secure and strengthen the organization's ability to recover if and when a successful attack occurs.
 The concept works similarly to personal hygiene.
-Individuals maintain their health by taking precautionary measures to help ensure it, such as flossing to minimize cavities and handwashing to stop the spread of disease.
-Organizations can maintain their health and prevent data breaches and other security incidents by following precautionary cyber hygiene measures.
+Individuals maintain their health by taking regular recommended actions, such as flossing to minimize cavities and handwashing to avoid infection.
+In the same way, organizations can maintain their health, thereby preventing data breaches and other security incidents, by following precautionary cyber hygiene measures.

-Some of the biggest risks organizations face involve phishing threats, which raises an important, related point: The onus of cyber hygiene is not just on IT security managers, analysts and technicians.
-Rather, it is a shared responsibility that all departments and users must prioritize.
-One way almost every employee can help maintain proper cyber hygiene is by following current email security best practices, such as being wary of suspicious attachments, avoiding public Wi-Fi and creating strong, unique passwords.
+Some of the biggest risks organizations face involve phishing threats, which raises an important, related point: The onus of cyber hygiene is not just on IT and cybersecurity practitioners.
+Rather it is a shared responsibility among all departments and users.
+One way almost every employee can help maintain proper cyber hygiene and mitigate business risk is by following current email security best practices, such as being wary of suspicious attachments, avoiding public Wi-Fi and using strong passwords.

 What are the benefits of cyber hygiene and why is it important?

-The benefits of cyber hygiene speak for themselves.
-By maintaining good cyber hygiene, an organization minimizes the risk of operational interruptions, data compromise and data loss by improving its overall security posture.
+By maintaining good cyber hygiene, an organization improves its security posture, minimizing the risk of operational interruptions, data compromise and data loss.

-An enterprise's security posture refers to the overall strength of its cybersecurity program, and therefore how well it is positioned to handle existing and emerging threats.
-Basic cyber hygiene goes a long way toward achieving optimal cybersecurity.
+An enterprise's security posture refers to the overall strength of its cybersecurity program, and therefore how well it is positioned to handle existing and emerging cyberthreats.
+Basic cyber hygiene goes a long way toward achieving optimal cybersecurity and cyber resilience.

 What are the challenges of maintaining cyber hygiene?

-Maintaining good cyber hygiene is critical but far from easy.
-Common challenges include the following:
+While maintaining good cyber hygiene is critical, it is far from easy.
+Consider the following common challenges:

 - The breadth and complexity of IT environments.
-In today's enterprise, the sheer volume of users, devices and assets -- often distributed across hybrid and multi-cloud environments -- makes maintaining proper cyber hygiene extremely challenging.
+In today's enterprise, the sheer volume of users, devices and assets -- often distributed across hybrid and multi-cloud environments -- makes maintaining proper cyber hygiene difficult.

 - Monotony.
 As an objective, cyber hygiene isn't something security practitioners and end users can ever complete and cross off a to-do list.
 Rather, it requires them to routinely engage in a never-ending stream of important -- but often mundane and easily neglected -- behaviors and tasks.

 Cyber hygiene best practices for users

-Cybersecurity is everyone's responsibility, which means that while organizations need to prioritize cyber hygiene, so must individual users.
+Cybersecurity is everyone's responsibility, which means that while organizations need to prioritize cyber hygiene, so must individual employees.

-With that in mind, users need to be aware of the following cyber hygiene best practices:
+With that in mind, end users need to be aware of the following cyber hygiene best practices:

 - Backups.
-Regularly back up important files to a separate, secure location that would remain safe and isolated if the primary network were compromised.
+Regularly back up important files to a separate, secure location that would remain safe and isolated if the primary network became compromised.

 - Education.
-Learn how to avoid getting hooked by phishing scams and how to prevent common malware attacks.
-As a rule, for example, users should avoid clicking on links and attachments they receive via email.
+Learn how to avoid falling victim to phishing scams and how to prevent common malware attacks.
+As a rule, avoid clicking on links and attachments received via email.
 Stay up to date on emerging phishing and malware tactics.

 - Encryption.
-Use device and file encryption to protect sensitive data.
+Use device and file encryption to protect sensitive information.

 - Firewalls.
-Make sure firewalls and routers are properly set up and configured to keep bad actors out of private systems.
+Make sure at-home firewalls and routers are properly set up and configured to keep out bad actors.

 - Password hygiene.
-According to Verizon's 2021 Data Breach Investigations Report, 61% of all breaches involve user credentials.
-Maintain good password hygiene and use technology such as multifactor authentication (MFA) to make gaining unauthorized access more difficult.
+Maintain good password hygiene and use technology such as multifactor authentication (MFA) to make unauthorized access more difficult.
 Choose unique, complex passwords for all accounts and consider using a password manager to keep track of them.

 - Online discretion.
 Don't post personal data a bad actor could use to guess or reset a password, or otherwise gain access to private accounts.
-Be aware of what personal information is already available online, which cybercriminals could use in social engineering attacks.
+Be aware of what personal information is already available online that cybercriminals could use in social engineering attacks.